Black-Star-Institute/blackstar.github.io/docs/events/crash-retrievals/1953_kingman.md

 > He had seen two bodies inside this tent.
 Two alien, queer-looking bodies.
 > It was brown, leathery skin.
 Silver cap on without a bill like a skill cap.

+This description of the skin matches that of the P-52 J-ROD/Varghina beings.

 [R. Geldreich](https://medium.com/@richgel99/crash-retrieval-leak-timeline-4b75b8ef529a):

 > The main witness to the Kingman AZ area C/R in the literature was **Arthur Glenn (or Glen) Stansel Jr**.,